nssteinbrenner/puppet-web_server_nginx/README.md

 stahnma-epel 1.3.1

 ### Changelog
 1/25/2019 - Testing was done on a server that had been modified prior and was not a minimal install, and when this was tested on a minimal install it was non-functional.
-The following changes were made to add functionaly for a minimal Centos 7.5 install, additionally there are some general bug fixes:
+The following changes were made to add functionality for a minimal Centos 7.5 install, additionally there are some general bug fixes:

     - (Quality of Life) Install mlocate, vim, and psmisc.
     - Create /var/www